-Accredited Nursing Schools in Utah – Information & Rankings for 2020
+Nursing Schools in Utah - 2020 Rankings

 The outlook for new graduates of accredited nursing schools in Utah is very rosy.
 Fully one-third of the Beehive State’s nursing workforce is planning to retire within the next five to 10 years.
 Hospitals, clinics, and other health care facilities throughout the state are open to hiring new grads and committed to providing new hires with the types of on-job training that will get skill sets up to speed quickly.
 Utah is looking at a nursing shortage, but one of the reasons is that health care facilities throughout the Beehive State are more committed than most to implementing low nurse-patient staffing ratios.
 Low nurse-patient staffing ratios mean less nurse burnout.
 If you want to be a nurse, Utah is a great place to study and work.

 Following are the 4 Best Accredited Nursing Schools in Utah for 2020

 1. University of Utah, Salt Lake City

 About the University of Utah College of Nursing:

 Though the University of Utah was founded by Brigham Young, it’s a public institution, and its student body is quite diverse.
 The College of Nursing at the University of Utah was one of the first nursing schools in the U.S. to be selected to participate in the Veteran Affairs (VA) Nursing Academic Partnership, an honor that’s only bestowed upon top nursing education providers.
 This college is known for innovative initiatives like the Center of Excellence in Women’s Health, the Gerontology Interdisciplinary Program, and the Student and Community Engagement Program; these projects are dedicated to finding creative solutions to challenges in the rapidly changing nursing industry.